shella-keilholz/Multimodal-connectome-analysis/README.md

         The first part of the folder name (e.g., 120L) is the animal identifier.
 For some animals, an additional scan identifier is given.
 For             example, 120L_0406 is scan session 04/06 from mouse 120L.
         Each folder contains allfc.mat, which contains FC matrices for each scan and time courses for each atlas parcel for each modality                 (parcels_all for cortical rs-fMRI, parcels_allw for whole brain rs-fMRI, parcall for calcium, and parchall for HBT).

+-Freqanalysis folder

+    -delta, infraslow, and slow folders each contain grpfc.mat, with the same variables as in the time-averaged folder but calculated for each         separate frequency band for the WOI data.
+All rs-fMRI data is infraslow.